Snakebite: Outmoded

 In extreme cases, in remote areas, all of these misguided attempts at treatment have resulted in injuries far worse than an otherwise mild to moderate snakebite.
 In worst-case scenarios, thoroughly constricting tourniquets have been applied to bitten limbs, completely shutting off blood flow to the area.
 By the time the person finally reached appropriate medical facilities, their limbs had to be amputated.

 In development

 Several new drugs and treatments are under development for snakebite.
 For instance, the metal chelator dimercaprol has recently been shown to potently antagonize the activity of Zn^{2+}-dependent snake venom metalloproteinases in vitro.
 New monoclonal antibodies, polymer gels and a small molecule inhibitor called Varespladib are in development.
 A core outcome set (minimal list of consensus outcomes that should be used in future intervention research) for snakebite in South Asia is being developed.

 In an article published in Nature in October 2025, a group led by researchers from the Technical University of Denmark has presented the possibility of a broad-spectrum antivenom that can work against the bites of many different snakes.
 They have developed an experimental polyvalent recombinant anti-venom that the authors claim to be capable of neutralising seven toxin families or subfamilies.

+A study conducted by Jacob Glanville used two antibodies taken from the memory B cells of blood from a "hyperimmune" donor, who had been deliberately bitten by many species of snake, to develop an antivenom "cocktail".
+Elapidae were the focus of the study, of which nineteen are classified as being the deadliest on Earth by the World Health Organization.
+Tested on mice, the antivenom cocktail prevented death from thirteen of the nineteen species, with partial protection observed from the other six.